 Punch holes into the folded duct tape strip

 7. Now we are ready to start!

-- It only takes a moment to glance through the minibook titles to find the current booklet.
+- It only takes a moment to open the lapbook, glance over the minibook titles to find the current booklet.

 - The children can write in their minibooks and the job is complete.

 - Read Mom – Narration Scribe for ideas to help your young children write their narrations.